grafana/grafana/docs/sources/panels-visualizations/panel-editor-overview/index.md

 To access the panel inspect drawer from the edit view, hover over any part of the panel to display the actions menu on the top right corner.
 Click the menu and select **Inspect**.

 {{% admonition type="note" %}}
 Not all panel types include all tabs.
-For example, dashboard list panels do not have raw data to inspect, so they do not display the Stats, Data, or Query tabs.
+For example, dashboard list panels don't have raw data to inspect, so they don't display the Stats, Data, or Query tabs.
 {{% /admonition %}}

 The panel inspector consists of the following options:

 1. The panel inspect drawer displays opens a drawer on the right side.
 Click the arrow in the upper right corner to expand or reduce the drawer pane.

 1. **Data tab -** Shows the raw data returned by the query with transformations applied.
-Field options such as overrides and value mappings are not applied by default.
+Field options such as overrides and value mappings aren't applied by default.

 1. **Stats tab -** Shows how long your query takes and how much it returns.